sfu-ireceptor/turnkey-service/README.md

 docker-compose -f run/ocker-compose.yml -f run/docker-compose.prod-override.yml up
 ```

-**How to run tests**
+**How to Run Tests**

-At the moment, we don't yet have a formal test suite for testing your node.
+At the moment, we don't yet have a single formal test suite for testing your node.
 Your best option
-for now is to review the API docs and compose suitable API calls using your browser.
+for the moment is to review the API docs and compose suitable API calls using your browser.
+We to plan to review this issue and develop a formal testing protocol
+for the turnkey, as time and resources permit.

 **Updating the project database or service submodules to a specified Git branch**